VPAC/superlinux/supercomputingwithlinux.md

 The following example runs a job for phase-state transition in potassium chloride from the cubic rock salt structure at ambient temperature to the cesium chloride structure under high pressure.
 The example DL Poly files are from CCLRC Daresbury Laboratory in the UK.

-Copy the test files to an appropriate directory and extract:
+Copy the test files to an appropriate directory and extract.
+Whilst using this example of the `wget` network downloader, it's worth mentioning in passing if one wants to download an entire directory and subdirectories they should use `wget -r --no-parent`; otherwise `wget` will follow the link to the directory index and download the parent directory as well.

 ```
 cd /home/train01/